 And of course any animal can get in the Christmas spirit.
 Just remember that your pet might not enjoy dressing in costumes as much as you do.
 And keep an eye on the critters around potential hazards such ribbons and poinsettia.

 Animals participate in Christmas in many different cultures.
-And animal are one of the things that we should be remember and appreciated during our celebrations and observances.
+Animals are one of the things that should be remembered and appreciated during our celebrations and observances.

 - Barth, E. (1971).
 Holly, reindeer, and colored lights: the story of the Christmas symbols.
 Houghton Mifflin Harcourt.